 Towards the end of your contractual period, you’ll also want to secure homeowner’s insurance

 .
 This will protect your home in the event of a natural disaster, fire, or even theft.
 It will also insure the property in and around your home — including everything from laptops to expensive tools and machinery.
 While not required, getting homeowners insurance is an affordable way to protect your home from the unexpected, and is highly recommended.
 Depending on what insurance companies you already use for auto or life insurance, you might also be able to get discounted coverage by bundling your insurance coverage under the same provider.

 Be prepared for underwriting

 Once you’ve applied for your mortgage, it will go to the lender’s underwriting team.
-This process might only last a few days, or depending on how busy the lender is — could take longer.
-It’s normal for this period to feel stressful since this is the final step in getting your loan approved.
-Be sure to keep your phone on-hand and make yourself available to your loan officer in case they need any last-minute paperwork or details from you while finalizing the details of your loan.
+This process might only last a few days or depending on how busy the lender is — could take longer.
+It’s normal for this period to feel stressed since this is the final step in getting your loan approved.
+Be sure to keep your phone on hand and make yourself available to your loan officer in case they need any last-minute paperwork or details from you while finalizing the details of your loan.